geojeff/busser/docs/CoffeeScriptHelp.md

     > Breaking it up is one thing; interspersing comments is even better.

-There will be more items like these to share, as programming for busser and busboy continues...
+There will be more items like these to share, as programming for busser.coffee and chance.coffee continues...